tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client's certificate - but does not say when the client acquired the knowledge of the traffic key (it could have had it at the time of the original handshake or could have learned it at a later point).
-The implication of this fact is that this mechanism does no provide cryptographic attestion for any data exchanged prior to the post-handshake authentication.
+The implication of this fact is that this mechanism does not provide cryptographic attestion for any data exchanged prior to the post-handshake authentication.